Anglo American seeks compensation from Venezuela

-CARACAS (Reuters) - Anglo American (AAL.L) is seeking compensation from Venezuela at a World Bank tribunal over the 2012 cancellation of mining concessions by late president Hugo Chavez’s government.
+CARACAS, April 12 (Reuters) - Anglo American is seeking compensation from Venezuela at a World Bank tribunal over the 2012 cancellation of mining concessions by late president Hugo Chavez’s government.

 The World Bank’s International Center for Settlement of Investment Disputes (ICSID) said on its website the claim was introduced on Thursday, but gave no more details.

-The best-known cases are multi-billion compensation claims by ExxonMobil Corp (XOM.N) and ConocoPhillips (COP.N) over nationalizations.
+The best-known cases are multi-billion compensation claims by ExxonMobil Corp and ConocoPhillips over nationalizations.

 Anglo American had a 91.4 percent stake in the Loma de Niquel project until the government canceled 13 concessions and refused to renew three others, according to the company’s website.